FREE Summer reading programs and book logs for kids & teens — earn free books & more!!

 First, be sure to sign them up for summer reading at your local library!

-This year’s theme is — A Universe of Stories! which celebrates Space & the 50th Anniversary of the Apollo 13 moon landing!
-So many libraries will have an overlap of reading & STEM programming for kids ages preschool thru teenagers.
+This year’s theme is — Color Our World! which encourages a celebration of art and creativity!
+So many libraries will have an overlap of reading & creative arts programming for kids ages preschool thru teenagers.

 Kids & teens can read ANY book they want for the reading programs and libraries will have a paper log or online log where they can record their books (or use one of the free ones below!)